dimamarkus/plalists/README.md

-Here's how I've grouped the songs into genres based on their style and artists:

 ### Disco/Funk
 - Plustwo - Melody (1983 Club Vinyl Mix)
 - KC & The Sunshine Band - Get Down Tonight - Tom Moulton Mix